Battle of São Mamede: Battle

 The counts that dominated the counties of Portugal and Coimbra kept the idea of independence, and their merger strengthened their positions.
 Alfonso VI of León, knowing the wishes of the Portuguese, united all Galicia under a single rule of one lord, which he chose from one of his close relatives.
 Teresa, mother of Afonso Henriques, came to Guimarães to govern the Portuguese county.
 The Portuguese did not accept this, and the battle started.
 Afonso won the battle and Portugal started its journey towards independence.

-Post battle
+Aftermath

 In 1129, Henriques declared himself Prince of Portugal and in 1139 as King of Portugal.
 León finally recognized Portugal's independence in 1143 in the Treaty of Zamora.
 In 1179, the Holy See declared him King, de jure.